 - food trade

-- trade with clothing, textiles and footwear
+- clothing, textiles and footwear trade

-- trade with household devices
+- household devices trade

 An Environmental Atlas of Swiss Supply Chains (Umweltatlas Lieferketten Schweiz) was then produced, setting out the study's findings in graphs and diagrams.